 SpringCM’s 2018 The State of Contract Management Report stated that many enterprise businesses still use spreadsheets, shared drives, or email to manage their contracts.
-Also, 74% of respondents said that human error often or very often impacts their contracting process.
+Also, 74% of respondents said that human error often impacts their contracting process and contract management.
 Even more, most report that their biggest problems are tracking, approvals, workflow, e-signature, and storing contracts.

 Within your business, there are likely several departments and even more stakeholders redlining, approving, and managing clauses in your contracts at any given time.
 If this hasn’t changed, it might be because: